swizzin/docs.swizzin.ltd/docs/guides/advanced-setup.md

 sidebar_label: Advanced Setup
 ---

-Below are the many ways you can use the installer to get exactly toi where you need to be, fast.
+Below are the many ways you can use the installer to get exactly to where you need to be, fast.

 :::tip Note
 Not all the code such as package installers has been modified yet to be compatible with the unattended setup and environment variable importing.